-Finally, from (5.53) we get
+Finally, gathering (5.54) and (5.59), we get

 Remark 5.7.
-Proposition 5.6 is the key result in the identification of the limit capacitary term in the stochastic Γ-convergence result Theorem 3.2.
+Proposition 5.6 is the key result in the identification of the limit capacitary term in the stochastic Γ -convergence result Theorem 3.2.
 This identification will be done via successive approximations, and Section 6 (in particular Proposition 6.1) will be devoted to this.